inkyubeytor/05318-project/README.md

 few users or user ratings or in environments that do not tag works with sufficient metadata for recommendations.
 My system can be adapted to serve many small online communities creating niche text-based works.

+## Running

+To run: the GH repo contains the index and vector files for works.
+It does not contain the raw scraped data to avoid infringing on the authors' works.
+The `requirements.txt` contains the list of required packages to operate the system.
+The entry point is `flask_main.py`.

 ## Open-Source Software Used